rumpelsepp/blog/content/blog/2020-09-12T00:37:09+02:00-an-answer-to-rewritten-in-rust.md

 There are great examples that actually do improve my workflow, like `ripgrep` (vs `grep`) and `fd` (vs `find`).
 These examples improve my workflow because they are well designed for me as a *user*.
 They do not improve my workflow because they are written in Rust.

+---

+[^1]: Taken from the homepage https://www.rust-lang.org/

+[^2]: I mostly use Arch Linux, a bit Debian, and from time to time FreeBSD.
+      I might even enforce POSIX variants of these tools, but it was not neccessary in the past.
+      Here is a good reference about how to **not** publish software: https://drewdevault.com/2019/12/09/Developers-shouldnt-distribute.html

+[^3]: git is a good example, since they provide `--porcelain` flags for some commands to ensure their output will never change its structure.